f2003596/aws_logs_to_parquet_converter/README.md

 This project contains a PySpark script that can be run inside a Spark cluster.
 The script will compact each day's data into Snappy-compressed Parquet files.

-Yelp uses this approach to effectively and efficiently analyze our S3 server access logs.
-We use this tool to successfully query up to ten years of S3 access logs describing tens of petabytes of S3 objects.

 # Bootstrapping (if you do not have a Spark environment)

 We recommend you consult AWS's documentation to spin up an ephemeral AWS EMR cluster.
-You can then use that to run our Spark program.
+You can then use that to run the Spark program.
 Inside the `bootstrap/aws_emr` folder, you will find a series of scripts that should get you started.